 The bobcat is found in North America.
 This species is found throughout the USA, Mexico and Canada.

 Woodlands are the primary habitat of the bobcat.
 They can also be found in humid swamps, deserts and mountainous areas.
-They can also be found within areas populated by humans.
+At times they inhabit areas populated by humans.

 The male bobcat becomes fertile from September and remains this way through the summer.
 The male finds a female during the winter and will mate with her up until February or March.
 The animals may bump, chase and ambush each other during courtship.
 It is said that bobcat needs to have a home range to successfully raise young.